Research

 Econometric analysis of regional and network drivers of development.

-I work at the intersection of econometrics, networks, financial economics, and regional development; often translating analyses into interactive tools.
+I have worked at the intersection of econometrics, networks, financial economics, and regional development; often translating analyses into interactive tools.
 Selected projects include:

 - Belief and participation cycles in equity markets: analyzed entry–exit dynamics where belief cycles drive participation cycles (Shinny app).